loco-philippe/Environmental-Sensing/README.md

 model cardinality in a dataset)
 - A library of connectors for different uses (sensors, database, storage, networks, etc.) in différents languages (python, C++)
-- Bidirectional interfaces to data processing tools (eg Numpy, Xarray, GIS).
+- Bidirectional interfaces to data processing tools (eg Numpy, Pandas, Xarray, GIS).

 It allows to :